digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ================

 SCU is only supported on LF1.17, which in turn is only supported on Canton Protocol Version 7.
 This means that existing deployed contracts require migration and redeployment to utilize this feature.
+See :ref:`here <upgrade_to_2.10>` for the migration guide to 2.10 and Protocol Version 7

 First you must migrate your Daml model to be compatible with upgrades; see `Best Practices <#best-practices>`__ for what to